sanger-tol/tolqc/tolqc-api/README.md

 - A Model
     - Add an ExtColumn (from .base) if you want optional extra fields
-- A schema, inheriting from BaseSchema with a meta class inheriting from BaseMeta
+- A schema, inheriting from BaseSchema with a meta class inheriting from BaseSchema.BaseMeta
-    - or BaseExtSchema + BaseExtMeta if you want optional extra fields
 - A swagger, inheriting from BaseSwagger
 - A service, inheriting from BaseService
 - A list and detail resource (or just a choice of one), inheriting from